harrislab-brown/IMpack/README.md

 delay_before_armed_ms = 0  # how long to remain in the staging state in ms recording_length_ms = 5000  # how long to record for in ms
 data_formatting_enabled = 1  # if enabled, will create CSV files after each recording
-accel_trigger_enabled = 1  # once armed, the recording will start based on an acceleration trigger if enabled accel_trigger_on_any_axis = 1  # trigger if any axis exceeds the threshold if 1, else looks only for specific axis accel_trigger_axis = 2  # 0, 1, 2 for x, y, z, axis selection to trigger from
+accel_trigger_enabled = 0  # once armed, the recording will start based on an acceleration trigger if enabled accel_trigger_on_any_axis = 0  # trigger if any axis exceeds the threshold if 1, else if 0 looks only for specific axis accel_trigger_axis = 2  # 0, 1, 2 for x, y, z, axis selection to trigger from
 accel_trigger_level_mg = 500  # level of the trigger in units of milli-g
 accel_trigger_rising_edge = 0  # select whether to trigger on rising or falling edge